rs-pro/rocket_navigation/README.md

 9. Rewritten to use and allow helpers in renderers and to use ActiveSupport::SafeBuffer everywhere in renderers
 10. All css classes are managed in renderers and can be easily overriden from them
 11. Added [breadcrumbs_on_rails](https://github.com/weppos/breadcrumbs_on_rails) integration
+12. expand_all defaults to true, as pretty much all menus are js-based now.

 ## Installation